atomone-hub/genesis/README.md

-Constitution Majority (which is NOT signified by a merger ratio cap of 0 by itself but must be a separate proposal), the $phATOM holders must be made whole by redistributing the underlying $ATOM tokens to their respective $phATOM holders completely with the same exchange factors aplied to everyone equally, but as with decreasing the merger ratio cap, (for the purpose of giving precendent to the $phATOM -> $phATOM1 merge mechanism) this must be delayed by a period of 3 months to allow $phATOM holders to preempt this with a merge.
+Constitution Majority (which is NOT signified by a merger ratio cap of 0 by itself but must be a separate proposal), the $phATOM holders must be made whole by redistributing the underlying $ATOM tokens to their respective $phATOM holders completely with the same exchange factors applied to everyone equally, but as with decreasing the merger ratio cap, (for the purpose of giving precedent to the $phATOM -> $phATOM1 merge mechanism) this must be delayed by a period of 3 months to allow $phATOM holders to preempt this with a merge.

 Any slashings of the underlying $ATOM, or theft, or loss of $ATOM due to the